permitio/opal-cedar/readme.md

 ## Data Resources and Information Point
 In the real world, the data sources for our application will be a database, identity management, or any other data source that will tell us more about the users and the data we're handling.
-For the purpose of the demo, we created a hard-coded JSON file that mocks our data source, and the roles of our users.
+For the purpose of the demo, we created a hard-coded JSON file that mocks our main app data source, including the resources, roles, and basic user details.

-Let's take a look at the file named users.json in our data folder.
+Let's take a look at the file named `data.json` in our data folder.

 ```
 TBD